dmbarbour/wikilon/docs/AwelonLang.md

 Like any pure language, Awelon's evaluation is separate from its effects model.
 Awelon explores a [RESTful application model](ApplicationModel.md) where application state is represented within a codebase, and effects are performed in context of a multi-agent system.
 Relevant effects patterns include [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) and a variation on the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) oriented around [work orders](https://en.wikipedia.org/wiki/Work_order).
 More conventional effects models are possible within orders.

 Intriguingly, [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html) can feasibly present Awelon programs or codebases as [hypermedia](https://en.wikipedia.org/wiki/Hypermedia) objects.
 GUI forms with live coding properties.
 Words within a act as hypermedia links.
 Some relationships may be implicit in word structure (as between `foo`, `foo.doc`, and `foo.author`) to support more flexible hypermedia than is implied by direct word dependencies.
+Editable views can also support numbers, comments, lambdas and let expressions for cases where tacit programming is annoying, and so on.

 Awelon's simplicity, purity, and evaluation model each contribute greatly to its utility for the envisioned application model.
 I have not encountered another language that fits as nicely.